apmp-dxfg/m-layer-concept/docs/m_layer_examples.rst

     >>> display( t_K.cast(celsius_interval) )
     22.22222222222223 degree C
     Expression(22.22222222222223,degree C,thermodynamic temperature)

-Once an aspect is specified, it is retained in any related expression obtained by conversion.

 Pairing scales with aspects provides a more complete and safer way of expressing data.
 So, the M-layer class :class:`~lib.ScaleAspect` is provided for this purpose.